mads-hartmann/new/README.md

 Source code formatting is taken care of by [treefmt](https://github.com/numtide/treefmt).

+But other than that there isn't much here - it's intended to be as empty as possible while still making it easy to play around with new tools or build things.

 Credit goes to [Geoffrey Huntley](https://ghuntley.com/) for the idea of [/new](https://ghuntley.com/slash-new/) and the original code in [ghuntley/new](https://github.com/ghuntley/new) which I used as a starting point.

 ## TODOs